-An exploratory analysis of randomized clinical trials Petrie[30].
-4744 patients bv included administration Dapagliflozin with recommended therapy significantly reduced the risk of heart failure and cardiovascular death in patients with type 2 diabetes (Hazard ratio of 0.75) and patients without type 2 diabetes (Hazard ratio of 0.73).
+An exploratory analysis of randomized clinical trials included 4744 patients by Petrie[30], that administration of Dapagliflozin with the recommended therapy significantly reduced the risk of heart failure and cardiovascular death in patients with type 2 diabetes (Hazard ratio of 0.75) and patients without type 2 diabetes (Hazard ratio of 0.73).
 For patients without type 2 diabetes with glycated hemoglobin of at least 5.7%, the incidence of hospitalization had a hazard ratio of 0.74 and 0.67 in those with less than 5.7%.